Mott–Schottky plot

 The derivative gives the doping at the edge of the depletion region, ${N}_{D}\left(w\right)$.
-This method only provides a spatial resolution of the order of a Debye length ${\lambda }_{D}$systems where more than one process gives a substantial kinetic response, it is necessary to adopt Electrochemical Impedance Spectroscopy that resolves the different capacitances in the system.
+This method only provides a spatial resolution of the order of a Debye length ${\lambda }_{D}$.
+In systems where more than one process gives a substantial kinetic response, it is necessary to adopt electrochemical impedance spectroscopy to resolve the different capacitances in the system.
 For example, in the presence of a surface state at the semiconductor/electrolyte interface, the spectra show two arcs, one at low frequency and another one at high frequency.
 The depletion capacitance leading to Mott–Schottky plot is situated in the high frequency arc, as the depletion capacitance is a dielectric capacitance.
 On the other hand, the low frequency feature corresponds to the chemical capacitance of the surface states.
 The surface state charging produces a plateau as indicated in Fig. 1d.
 Similarly, defect levels in the gap affect the changes of capacitance and conductance.

 Another widely used method to scan deep levels in Schottky barriers is termed admittance spectroscopy and consists on measuring the capacitance at a fixed frequency while varying the temperature.

 Surface photovoltage technique or potentiostatically induced Burstein-Moss shifts can be used to determine the position of the band edges.